daniau23/agentic_researcher/README.md

 ### **Issues faced**:
 - Trying to tie everything together using LangGraph and make it modular.
 I believe it could be easily done better using Crew.ai which is dedicated to agents orchestration. (which should be explored)
 - Exceeded the monthly limit with Huggingface inference point due to being on the free subscription plan.
-A pro plan should be used for further testing.
+A pro plan should be used for further testing or use Ollama?
 - URLs passed needs to be websites without authentication, I recommend using mdpi.com for researc articles.